 How Axes Approaches TMJ Treatment in Washington, MO

-Axes Physical Therapy takes a comprehensive, individualized approach to treating Temporomandibular Joint Dysfunction (TMD) and TMJ disorders.
-We offer TMJ treatments in Washington, MO that focus on alleviating jaw pain by addressing each patient’s unique causes, with the goal of achieving lasting relief and better function.
+At Axes Physical Therapy, we offer a holistic and customized approach to treating Temporomandibular Joint Dysfunction (TMD) and TMJ disorders.
+Our TMJ treatments in Washington, MO aim to relieve jaw pain by targeting the underlying causes unique to each patient, ensuring that every aspect of care contributes to lasting relief and improved function.

 Core Components of TMD Treatment in Washington, MO